openfl/www.openfl.org/_posts/2014-10-10-future-of-flash.md

 To many users, "Flash" still is a browser plugin, but for designers, developers and creative studios, Flash has always been a rich animation/layout tool, as well as (for us ActionScript developers) a fast development workflow.
 The _method of delivery_ has changed over time, but our demand for tools has not changed.

 With the Flash CC Custom Platform SDK, using Flash for animation, layout and design is going to remain viable.
-I applaud Adobe for making Flash Professional more useful to us as we cannot use Flash Player for all target environments.
+I applaud Adobe for making Flash Professional more useful to everyone, since we cannot use Flash Player for all target environments.

 ## The Promise of the "Open Screen Project"